gfxdisp/ColorVideoVDP/README.md

 In addition to the single-valued quality scored in the JOD units, ColorVideoVDP can generate a heatmap (video or image) and a distogram.
 The heatmap is generated when `--heatmap` command argument is passed with one of the following options:
 * `supra-threshold` - the difference values between 0 and 3 will be mapped to blue to yellow colors (visualizes large differences)
 * `threshold` - the difference values between 0 and 1 will be mapped to green to red colors (visualizes small differences)
-* `raw` - the difference values between 0 and 10 will be mapped to back to white
+* `raw` - the difference values between 0 and 10 will be mapped to 0-1 range (black to white).

 The `--distogram` command line argument can be followed by a floating point value.
 If present, it will be used as the maximum JOD degradation to use in the visualization.
 The default is 10.

+The `--dump-channels` arguments outputs intermediate stages of the ColorVideoVDP processing pipeline.
+Jump to timestamp 27:02 in [this Webinar](https://doi.org/10.52843/cassyni.89170n) for an explanation what the exported videos represent.
+The available options are `temporal`, `lpyr`, and `difference`.

-Both distogram and heatmap will be saved in the current directory and the filename will contain the name of the test image/video.
+All visualization files will be saved in the current directory and the filename will contain the name of the test image/video.
 To change the directory in which those files are saved, pass `--output-dir` option.

 ## Configuration files